JohnnySn0w/MoD/README.md

 For the uninitiated, a MUD is a Multi-User Dungeon.
 Think text-based adventure game, but as an online multiplayer game
 ### And you want to stick that on Discord?
 We did.
 And man, rate limited messages per channel is a pain.
-### How far is this going?
-Your own MUD, or can other people use it?
-The license on this baby is copyleft af, anyone can use it, but they also have to copyleft it.
-So yeah, the dream is to make a modular bot that can take hand-crafted modules of code and run a MUD with them.
-This bot is merely the skeleton on which to drape the flesh of world-building.
+So yeah, the bot can take hand-crafted game modules and run a MUD with them.
+A skeleton on which to drape the flesh of world-building.
 ### In 6 months??
 Yeah, we did
 ### Ok.
 How do I run it?